Lowest Price Guaranteed

 Why we quote tile per space, not by the square foot

-Tile is the most custom floor we install in Port Coquitlam, which is why a flat per-foot price would mislead.
-The bathroom and ensuite floors that most PoCo families tile need proper waterproofing before any tile is set, and that membrane work is real labour.
-The format drives the rest, since large-format porcelain, mosaics, and subway each lay at a different pace, and a herringbone or diagonal layout is slower than a straight set.
-Cuts around the toilet, the vanity, and the tub add up, and an older floor may need leveling first.
-We would rather see the space than guess, so start the free installation estimate and add an installer visit for an accurate Port Coquitlam tile number.
+Tile is the most custom floor we install in Port Coquitlam, so we quote it per space rather than guess blind.
+In an older bungalow or rancher, an uneven subfloor needs leveling and backerboard before tile can sit flat, and wet areas need proper waterproofing, both real labour before the first tile is set.
+The format then drives the pace, since large-format porcelain, mosaics, and subway each lay differently, and a herringbone or diagonal is slower than a straight set.
+Cuts around fixtures, niches, and curbs add up.
+Start with the free installation estimate and add an installer visit for an accurate Port Coquitlam tile number.

 Neighborhood notes